bhavya-tech/celeryviz/CONTRIBUTING.md

 ## Code of Conduct 👩‍💻👨‍💻
 We want to keep our community a welcoming and inclusive space for everyone.
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a respectful and positive environment for all contributors.

-By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Development Environment Setup